f-elix/vue-xstate-plugin/README.md

 import { fetchMachine } from './fetchMachine.js';
 import { anotherMachine } from './anotherMachine.js';

+Vue.use(VueStateMachine, [
+	{
+		config: fetchMachine,
+		logState: true,
+		logContext: true,
+		persistState: true
+	},
-Vue.use(VueStateMachine, {
+	{
-	machines: [fetchMachine, anotherMachine]
-});
+		config: anotherMachine,
+		persistState: true
+	}
+]);
 ```

-Now the plugin makes your machines available as `$machineNameMachine`.

-You can now access them from any Vue component.
+The plugin makes your machines available as `$machineNameMachine` and you can now access them from any Vue component.

 The plugin takes care of interpreting and starting the machine.